Cardinal Flower

 Table of Contents

 These flowers have evolved to be an ideal hummingbird nectar food source.
-Here’s three reasons why:
+Here are three reasons why these plants are hummingbird favorites:

-1. Cardinal Flowers are tall—2-3 feet—perfect for hummingbird access
+Cardinal Flowers are tall—2-4 feet—perfect for hummingbird access

 The height of the plant makes it perfect for hummingbird snacking.
 The 2-3 foot height of cardinal flowers put them high enough for a hummingbird to easily fly around and access the red flowers from all sides.
 As you can see from the video above, cardinal flowers are made to be hummingbird buffets.

-2. The Cardinal Flower shape is basically a hummingbird cup
+The Cardinal Flower shape is a hummingbird cup

 Just looking at a Cardinal Flower shows how perfect it is for hummingbirds—its flowers are shaped to be hummingbird cups.
 The individual flowers on the Cardinal Flower stalk tip slightly up to contain the nectar within, while the shape of the flowers is perfect for a hummingbird beak.